benitomartin/github-issues-multiagent-intelligence/README.md

 ### PostgreSQL

-Start the database and supporting services wither in development or production mode:
+Start the database and supporting services, either in development or production mode:

 ```bash
 make docker-build APP_ENV=dev